sgost/contentconcepts-data/services/plagiarism_correction/index.md

 <br>

-### What is offered in Plagiarism Correction Service?
+### What is offered in Plagiarism Removal service?

 <br>

 **Step 1**: [Similarity Check](https://contentconcepts.in/services/plagiarism_check/similarity_check) - We check **similarity percentage** using [plagiarism software](https://contentconcepts.in/blog/online-plagiarism-checker-how-does-plagiarism-detection-software-tool-work/) (INR 350 per paper.
 Free if you select [plagiarism editing service](https://contentconcepts.in/services/plagiarism_check/plagiarism_editing))

-**Step 2**: [Plagiarism Correction/Plagiarism Editing](https://contentconcepts.in/services/plagiarism_check/plagiarism_editing) - Based on the similarity report, we recommend the level of editing required (Usually this involves heavy editing or rewriting to reduce similarity.
+**Step 2**: [Plagiarism Removal / Plagiarism Editing](https://contentconcepts.in/services/plagiarism_check/plagiarism_editing) - Based on the similarity report, we recommend the level of editing required (Usually this involves heavy editing or rewriting to reduce similarity.
 If you opt for this.

 <br>

-### What is our definition of academic plagiarism?
+### What is  academic plagiarism?

 Modern-day [academic plagiarism](https://contentconcepts.in/blog/manuscript-plagiarism-%E2%80%93-quick-guide-to-fix-it-and-reduce-similarity-index/) involves mostly self-plagiarism - a lot of unintentional similarity that the authors have as part of sections such as Materials & Methods or References or definition of principles or laws that remain constant and are universal.

 <br>

-Our plagiarism correction service help you find the similarity percentage using industry-leading plagiarism checker and gives you plagiarism report.
+Our plagiarism removal service help you find the similarity percentage using industry-leading plagiarism checker and gives you plagiarism report.
 Based on the similarity report, our plagiarism editor advises what level of manuscript editing for removing plagiarism is required.

 <br>

  Our plagiarism editors reduce the similarity faster with the help of the plagiarism report by rephrasing sentences to reduce the similarity.
-Our Plagiarism Correction services involve:
+Our Plagiarism Removal services involve: